vmware/terraform-provider-vcfa/website/docs/r/org_ldap.html.markdown

 # vcfa\_org\_ldap

 Provides a VMware Cloud Foundation Automation LDAP resource for Organizations.
-This can be used to create, delete, and update LDAP configuration for an organization.
+This can be used to create, update and delete LDAP configuration for an Organization.

 -> To configure LDAP for the Provider (System) organization, please use [`vcfa_ldap` resource](/providers/vmware/vcfa/latest/docs/resources/ldap) instead